awslabs/multi-model-server/docs/install.md

 ## Prerequisites

 * **Python**: Required.
-Model Server for Apache MXNet (MMS) works with Python 2 or 3.
+Multi Model Server (MMS) works with Python 2 or 3.
 When installing MMS, we recommend that you use a Python and Conda environment to avoid conflicts with your other Apache MXNet or Open Neural Network Exchange (ONNX) installations.

 * **java 8**: Required.
 MMS use java to serve HTTP requests.
 You must install java 8 (or later) and make sure java is on available in $PATH environment variable *before* installing MMS.
 If you have multiple java installed, you can use $JAVA_HOME environment vairable to control which java to use.